SHC-ASTRA/astra-docs/templates/readme/ros2.md

 ## Usage

+> [!NOTE]
-Here are some example usage instructions for a ROS2 repo.
+> Here are some example usage instructions for a ROS2 repo.

 ### Setup